DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 For now, we do not provide fraud and plagiarism checks on candidate applications.

-## Onboarding
+## <a name="onboarding"></a>Onboarding

 Onboarding is quick and easy, usually taking place over a single working day.

-1. We’ll ask for contact details for your admissions team so we can give them access to [Manage teacher training applications](<%= provider_interface_path %>).
+1. We’ll ask for contact details for your admissions team so we can give them access to [Manage teacher training applications](https://www.apply-for-teacher-training.service.gov.uk/provider).
 We’ll also ask you for the names of any other organisations you partner with – for example, accredited bodies who ratify your courses.

 2. Taking data from [Publish teacher training courses](https://www.publish-teacher-training-courses.service.gov.uk/), we’ll upload your courses to Manage teacher training applications.

-3. We’ll then update [Find postgraduate teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) so that candidates know they can apply for your courses through [Apply for teacher training](<%= candidate_interface_path %>).
+3. We’ll then update [Find postgraduate teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) so that candidates know they can apply for your courses through [Apply for teacher training](https://www.apply-for-teacher-training.service.gov.uk/candidate).

 4. We’ll ask you to sign a data-sharing agreement and create a DfE Sign-in account (if you do not already have one).